-Alistair and Hannah met at the University of Edinburgh in 2004, whilst writing countless fugues in the style of J S Bach and fighting for last minute recording studio space at 2am, studying for their BMus degrees.
-Years later, they are married, with two young kids, and are still happily arguing about counterpoint (and Elvis).
+Hannah and Alistair met studying for their BMus degrees at the University of Edinburgh in 2004, whilst writing countless fugues in the style of J. S. Bach and fighting for last minute recording studio space at 2am.
+Years later, they are married, with two young kids, and are still happily arguing about counterpoint (but now share the recording space nicely!).

-Both Hannah and Alistair have taught privately for over 15 years, have run numerous workshops for children and adults together, and in 2012 they founded Two Bees to fill a huge, sad gap for inspiring music theory lessons with teachers who actually like teaching theory!
+Both Hannah and Alistair have taught privately for over 15 years, have run numerous workshops for children and adults together.
+In 2012 they founded Two Bees to fill a huge, sad gap for inspiring music theory lessons with teachers who actually like teaching theory!

 More recently, she gained an MSc in Psychology and Neuroscience of Music at Goldsmiths, University of London.
-This was an mad and incredible two years, looking at brain scans, waveforms, and lots of statistics, discovering all the reasons she loves music theory so much!
+This was a crazy but incredible two years, looking at brain scans, waveforms, and lots of statistics, discovering all the reasons she loves music theory so much!

 When she is not teaching music theory, Hannah works as a Research & Insights Consultant for an international sonic branding agency where she gets to play with data and music all day, researching music-science with fellow nerds who also fall into this small but fascinating niche!